Event planning and counter terrorism considerations

 - If you are organising a large or mass participation event, consider running security or CT desk-top exercise scenarios involving the event management team before the event.

 - Training for both paid staff and volunteers.
-There is some excellent free online ACT Awareness E-Learning training - ‘CT training at your kitchen table’ to raise awareness and to empower your staff.
-To register for online training see the link at the end of this leaflet.
+There is some excellent free online ACT Awareness E-Learning training to raise awareness and to empower your staff.
+To register for online training see the link at the end of this page.

 Torfaen Event Safety Advisory Group strongly recommend planning for a terrorist incident and may ask you for details of your Event Security Plan when considering your application.

-Below are the websites where you can obtain further information to mitigate terrorist attack and help you to develop your Event Security Plan.
+The website links below provide further information to help mitigate against terrorist attack and help you to develop your Event Security Plan.

-www.protectuk.police.uk (See publicly accessible locations guidance) to help you to inform and develop your Event Security Plan.
-This website also contains other national guidance and details of important products which are free of charge).
+www.protectuk.police.uk See ‘Venues and Public Spaces guidance’ to help you to inform and develop your Event Security Plan.
+This website also contains other national guidance and details of important products which are free of charge.

 Back to top